 Easel Rider – Asheville’s Mobile Art Lab – is all about connecting people and art.
-The City of Asheville’s Parks & Recreation Division recently partnered with LEAF to operate the Easel Rider, boosting public access to art.
-The Easel Rider provides interactive hands-on activities that will challenge Ashevillians to experience creation on the go!
+The City of Asheville’s Parks & Recreation Division has partnered with LEAF Community Arts to operate the Easel Rider, helping boost access to public art.
+The Easel Rider provides interactive hands-on activities that challenges the Asheville community to experience creation on the go!

 In 2011, the Cultural Arts Division of converted a 1984 bread truck into a rolling art studio and showcase.
-The Easel Rider contains 80 linear feet of art supplies with a sound system, projectors, and more!
+In 2011, the Asheville Cultural Arts division realized that it had a high-quality arts and cultural heritage program, but were having a difficult time reaching the entire community, so they converted a 1984 bread truck into a rolling art studio and hit the road!
+The Easel Rider contains 80 linear feet of art supplies, a sound system, and projectors.

 In July 2013, the City of Asheville partnered with LEAF to continue Easel Rider programming, which is free to all nonprofit organizations, Asheville city programming and community centers.
 LEAF Community Arts hires teaching artists that come with the truck to your event to facilitate an art project related to the theme of the event.
 The Easel Rider is used in many different capacities: after-school programs, community functions, specific school activities, outdoor activities, and summer camps, reaching approximately 2,300 youth a year.